cap-tee/cheri-docs/morello/BareMetalOnMorello/TFAbaremetalPayload/TFApayload.md

 The commands above will generate `fip.bin` and `bl1.bin` under the `<morello_workspace>/bsp/arm-tf/build/morello/release/` directory.
 You may wish to copy these files to a `helloworld/fvpbinaries/NoCap/` directory.

+## A note on the Package options

+Note that `TARGET_PLATFORM` takes 'fvp' for FVP and 'soc' for Development Board.

+Note that `ENABLE_MORELLO_CAP` can take either 0 or 1.
+When `ENABLE_MORELLO_CAP = 1`, the Morello instructions are not trapped, allowing Morello specific code to run.
+It does not put the PSTATE into c64 mode, initialisation instructions written in the baremetal code, must do this.

+The option `ENABLE_MORELLO_CAP = 1` will support the following build configurations for the baremetal code:

+   * -target aarch64-none-elf
+   * -target aarch64-none-elf -march=morello
+   * -target aarch64-none-elf -march=morello+c64 -mabi=purecap

+The option `ENABLE_MORELLO_CAP = 0` will only support the following build configuration for the baremetal code:

+   * -target aarch64-none-elf

 ## Package baremetal binary for hardware (soc) using fip tool

-Note that `TARGET_PLATFORM` takes 'fvp' for FVP and 'soc' for Development Board. `ENABLE_MORELLO_CAP` can take either 0 or 1.

-You may wish to create bash scripts to package the program for soc: 'helloworld/scripts`
+You may wish to create bash scripts to package the program for soc: `helloworld/scripts`
-* /createsocbinNoCap.sh`
+* /`createsocbinNoCap.sh`
-* /createsocbinWithCap.sh`
+* /`createsocbinWithCap.sh`

 The following commands /script needs to be run from the <morello_workspace> directory.
 Copy the commands into the script or run from the console.